psmiraglia/Libsklog/docs/sphinx/_doc/configuration.rst

 Configuration
 *************

+..
+WARNING:: Since the library is in alpha release documentation
+	could not fit exactly the code

 In Schneier and Kelsey logging scheme, three entities are defined

 * U is an **untrusted** entity which produces logentries